danieloliveira079/agones-controller-sample/README.md

 This repository implements a simple controller for watching GameServers resources which have been deployed using https://agones.dev.

+The project has an educational purpose and its intent is purely to demonstrate and briefly explain some of the components which are required when building Kubernetes controllers.

+What differentiates this project from others found on the internet is the ability to interact with non-native Kubernetes resources.
+In this case those resources are [Agones GameServers](https://agones.dev/site/docs/reference/gameserver).

 ### What is Agones?
 [Agones](https://github.com/googleforgames/agones) is a library for hosting, running and scaling [dedicated game](https://en.wikipedia.org/wiki/Game_server#Dedicated_server) servers on [Kubernetes](https://kubernetes.io/).